scientific-python/specs/meta-spec-0002.md

 - this metaspec describes what the characteristics of the core projects are, and how that list can be amended
+-->

 ## Core Project Characteristics

+For coordination purposes, it is useful to formalize the definition of a "core project".
+These are projects that are depended upon by most of the other projects, often providing basic data structures, drawing primitives, or implementations of fundamental algorithms.

+The core projects are:

 ### ✓ **widely used in scientific research**